MolecularCartography/Optimus/README.md

 5. Type `Path to result features`.
 It will be used for saving quantified LC-MS features detected in all of your samples to a file in CSV format.
 6. Make sure that the node is still selected in the Workflow Editor and press `Execute selected and executable nodes` on the KNIME main toolbar.
 The workflow should start execution after this.
 7. After it's finished, you can browse through all the features by opening the result file in Excel.

+## Output file format

+A file with a list of all detected features is an ordinary CSV file that consists of 3 main sections.

+The first one is a brief description of the other two sections.
+It contains several lines starting with `#`.

+The main purpose of the second section is to assign ID numbers to feature maps coming from input files.
+Lines belonging to it start with `MAP`, and the section is always consists of 5 columns.

+1. A key-word `MAP` denoting the section.
+2. A non-negative integer that is an identifier of a corresponding feature map.
+3. A path to a file where the feature map is stored.
+The name of the file without extension (`featureXML`) corresponds to one of the input files.
+4. Empty string.
+5. Number of features in this feature map.

+The third columns contains a list of consensus features quantified across all the samples.
+The number of columns depends on the number of input files.
+However, it contains an obligatory part that is always present.
+It's the information about consensus features, and it's written in the first 7 columns.

+1. A key-word `CONSENSUS` denoting the section.
+2. Retention time of a consensus feature.
+3. MZ value of a consensus feature.
+4. Intensity of a consensus feature.
+It's an average value of intensities detected in all the samples.
+5. Charge of a consensus feature.
+6. Width of a consensus feature.
+Currently, this value is not used.
+7. Quality of a consensus feature.
+It's a floating point number between 0 and 1 meaning how well features detected in different input samples are represented by the consensus feature. `1` means that the consensus feature matches ideally certain feature in every sample. `0` means that there're samples where the matching feature wasn't found.

+The rest of the columns contain information about "real" features matching consensus features.
+Each sample is represented by 5 columns.
+Their names, which you can find at the first section of the file in a line starting with `###CONSENSUS#`, end with `_ID` (for example `rt_5`, `mz_5`, `intensity_5`, `charge_5` and `width_5`) where `ID` is one of the numbers listed in the second column of the `MAP` section.
+You can find the information about features detected in a certain sample by matching IDs to file names in the third column of the `MAP` section.
+Those 5 columns in the `CONSENSUS` section are analogous to columns 2-6 for consensus features.

+1. Retention time of a feature.
+2. MZ value of a feature.
+3. Intensity of a feature.
+4. Charge of a feature.
+Often this value is 0.
+It happens when feature detection algorithm can't calculate the charge of a feature based on its isotopic pattern.
+The majority of other existing algorithms return a default value of `1` in this case.
+5. Width of a feature.
+Currently, this value is not used.

 ## KNIME Basics